+The external promotion of democracy within the framework of bilateral foreign policy is part of international relations and affects the rules and norms which shape the international context.
 All the measures mentioned above - if credibly and efficiently transposed - help to create a democracy-friendly international environment.
-Beyond that, the actors of democracy promotion try to establish formal global rules on democratization by means of multilateral organizations and to use them for the "international socialization" of states in a community of democratic states (see Schimmelfennig 2000).
+Beyond that, the actors of democracy promotion try to establish formal global rules on democratisation by means of multilateral organisations and to use them for the 'international socialisation' of states in a community of democratic states (see Schimmelfennig 2000).
+The pressure to adapt which comes from existing institutions and partial communities should not be underestimated (see, for example, Finnemore and Sikkink 1998).
 Not only the systematic linking of international norms of democracy and carrots and sticks out of the politics toolbox, but also the legitimatory pressure borne by global public opinion can contribute to shaking the material and ideological foundations of power networks.

-International organizations are important platforms for and partners in transnational networks or advocacy coalitions which can exert pressure on autocratic regimes both "from above" (inter-state level) and "from below" (intra-state, civil society level) (see also Keck and Sikkink 1998; Risse et al. 2002).
+In addition, the creation of more appropriate international structures allows a multilateralisation of democracy promotion which can counteract distortions caused by particular, national interests prevalent in unilateral strategies.
+The transfer of responsibility of parts of democracy promotion to international organisations can, furthermore, increase the coherence of measures, although the example of the EU shows that this is extremely difficult.
+Finally, international organisations are also important platforms for and partners in transnational networks or advocacy coalitions which can exert pressure on autocratic regimes both 'from above' (inter-state level) and 'from below' (intra-state, civil society level) (see also Keck and Sikkink 1998; Risse et al. 2002).